CprE-KMUTNB/effective-bassoon/README.md

   <h1 align="center">myFridge</h1>

   <p align="center">
-    Repository for Software Development Practice I project.
-An website that helps reminding you when your food will expire.
+    A website that can help you with your food expiring problems.
     <br/>
     <br/>
   </p>